-I definitely carry a special nostalgia to Gaza as every Palestinian who feels that he cannot do anything to help or be there for a people who have been under siege for the last decade and a war every few years.
-The last aggression on Gaza in 2014, that left it with heartbreaking damage and destruction is still vivid and alive in our memories here in the opposite part of this homeland.
+I carry a special nostalgia to Gaza as every Palestinian who feels that he cannot do anything to help or be there for people who have been under siege for the last decade and a war every few years.
+The extreme aggression on Gaza in 2014 that left it with heartbreaking damage and destruction is still vivid and alive in our memories here in the opposite part of this homeland.

-Each time I enter Gaza I carry with me many emotions that in a way insist to see it all as positive as possible.
+Each time I enter Gaza I carry with me many emotions that in a way insist on seeing it all as positive as possible.

-But then you arrive to your hotel, if you are “lucky” like me, to be a Palestinian who is not Gazan!
-And the hotel is just a normal place like any in the civilized world.
-You are surrounded with clean environment, expensive prices, well dressed people, service that amounts to what you expect in 4 or 5 starts hotels, and of course you tend to ignore whatever is not up to your expectations in a five stars hotel.
-At the end of the day you are in GAZA…
+But then you arrive at your hotel, if you are “lucky” like me, to be a Palestinian who is not Gazan!
+And the hotel is just an average place like any in the civilized world.
+You are surrounded with a clean environment, high prices, well-dressed people, service that amounts to what you expect in 4 or 5 stars hotels, and of course you tend to ignore whatever is not up to your expectations in a five stars hotel.
+At the end of the day, you are in GAZA…

 The energy you see around you is overwhelming, people talk and talk and talk.
 So many stories to be told.
-Everyone wants to tell you how difficult and miserable it is in Gaza.
-And you feel like saying: PLEASE STOP …it is all-infront of our naked eyes.
+Everyone wants to tell you how painful and miserable it is in Gaza.
+And you feel like saying: PLEASE STOP …it is all-in-front of our naked eyes.
 No explanation needed.

 But those who tell you about the miseries and tragedies.
-The destruction, the fragmentation, the corruption, the abuse, the occupation, are sitting right there with you on the heights of a luxurious restaurant or a conference explaining to you what the aggression did to the poor people of Gaza.
+The destruction, the fragmentation, the corruption, the abuse, the occupation, are sitting right there with you on the heights of an expensive restaurant or a conference explaining to you what the aggression did to the poor people of Gaza.

 All this is not why we go to Gaza….

-We are there to see the people who were displaced during the aggression and still wait rebuilding to their houses.
+We are there to see the people who were displaced during the aggression and still wait to rebuild their houses.

 A NAKBA that never leaves the Palestinian livelihood.
-Did these people adapted so much to displacement the new caravans seem to be a better solution than tents?
+Did these people adapt so much to displacement the new caravans seem to be a better solution than tents?

 And there….
 Remains a person who is still waiting for a paper that may mention their names to be next on the rebuilding list.